Presentation Structure & Storytelling

 Pacing checkpoints

 If you are not past the data model by minute 15, you are behind.
 Skip detail on lower-risk artifacts and summarize.
-If you are ahead of schedule at minute 30, use the extra time to proactively address trade-offs — do not pad with filler.
+If you are ahead of schedule at minute 30, use the extra time to address trade-offs.
+Do not pad with filler.

 - Do not repeat yourself.
-You have finite time.
-Repeating elements of your solution wastes precious minutes.
+Time is finite.
+Repeating elements wastes precious minutes.

 - Be concise.
-Your answers should be CC — correct and concise.
+Answers should be CC: correct and concise.

 - Keep a mental clock.
-Know roughly where you should be at the 15-minute and 30-minute marks.
+Know where you should be at the 15-minute and 30-minute marks.

 Storytelling Techniques

-The CTA presentation is not a technical document — it is an architectural narrative.
-You are telling the story of how your architecture solves a business problem.
+The CTA presentation is not a technical document.
+It is an architectural narrative: the story of how an architecture solves a business problem.

 The Business-First Narrative

-Frame every technical decision as a business outcome:
+Frame every technical decision in terms of business outcomes:

 | Instead of… | Say… |